Zarthus/Reconcile/docs/example_module.py.md

 ## My module is done, what should I do now?

-Check if your module will pass the checks travis will invoke with `python travis/test_module.py` If it says it's good to go, go ahead and make a pull request.
+Check if your module will pass the checks travis will invoke with `python travis/test_module.py modulename` and verify it lives up to the [CONTRIBUTING.md](../CONTRIBUTING.md) standards.

+If it says it's good to go, go ahead and make a pull request.